meta-care/smart-contract/README.md

 There is 3 different metadata possibilities.
 It is changed by the _tokenURI_ function.
 If the current heart rate is below 60bpm, a special image appears, is the current heart rate is above 100bpm, another image appears.
 And if the current heart rate is between these 2 values, a third image appears.

 Each user have a doctor, who can see the user data with the _getUserData_ function.
 The users can see their own data too.
+This function is also used to get the data from chainlink.

 The user can change his doctor's ethereum address with the _changeDoctorAddress_ function.

 The users can sell or give their NFTs (because I don't see how can we stop them from doing it) But the functions will not work anymore.
 The NFT has to be owned by it's creator to make the smart contract work.

-The heart Rate of a user can be changed manually using the _changeHeartRate_ function.

 An error is thrown if we call a function on an non-existing account.

 .

 # How to use it:

-Deploy it on [Remix](https://remix.ethereum.org/) using a Remix Virtual machine.
+Deploy it on Goerli with [Remix](https://remix.ethereum.org/)

-    You don't need to use a testnet.
-    You don't need to pay or to enter values to create it.
+    You don't need to pay to create it.
+    Enter the jobId

 Mint your NFT using the _mint_ function.

     You only need to enter a doctor address.
     It can be any ETH address you want.
     You don't need to pay to mint it.

+Send some [Link token](https://faucets.chain.link/) to the smart contract.

 You can see your data using the _getUserData_ function.